snovvcrash/PPN/admin/linux/kali.md

 ### Paperify

-When dealing with an engagement where there's no internet access available on the attacker's box, one can use [paperify](https://github.com/alisinabh/paperify) to send data to her teammates (hashes to brute force, for example).
+When dealing with an engagement where there's no internet access available on the adversary's box, one can use [paperify](https://github.com/alisinabh/paperify) to send data to her teammates (hashes to brute force, for example).

 Zip the hashes with best compression, base64 the archive and create a QR code: